airbytehq/airbyte/docs/integrations/sources/shopify.md

 This source can sync data for the [Shopify REST API](https://shopify.dev/api/admin-rest) and the [Shopify GraphQl API](https://shopify.dev/api/admin-graphql).

-## Troubleshooting tips

-* If you encounter access errors while using **OAuth2.0** authentication, please make sure you've followed this [Shopify Article](https://help.shopify.com/en/partners/dashboard/managing-stores/request-access#request-access) to request the access to the Client's store first.
-Once the access is granted, you should be able to proceed with `OAuth2.0` authentication method.
-* Check out common troubleshooting issues for the Shopify source connector on our Airbyte Forum [here](https://github.com/airbytehq/airbyte/discussions).

 ## Supported streams

 - [Abandoned Checkouts](https://shopify.dev/api/admin-rest/2022-01/resources/abandoned-checkouts#top)